abrahamowodunni/Fetch_Offer_App/README.md

 - Top 5 Offers: The app displays the top 5 relevant offers, making the decision-making process easier for users.

 ### Deployment
-Access the live app on Heroku: Fetch Offer App.
+Access the live app on Heroku: [Fetch Offer App](https://fetchofferapp-844f25b2b0ba.herokuapp.com/)!

 ### How to Use
 1. Visit the web app.